 We care about the impact we have on the environment and the Lake District - after all, it's where we live and it's our playground too.
 We want to avoid 'greenwashing' just to pay lip service to environmental causes so we're making sure that everything we do is fully thought through to ensure the solution achieves the desired benefits.

 This may mean initiatives take a bit longer to implement as we take an incremental approach to them, but it should result in a greater impact.
 For example, planting trees for the sake of it can lead to minimal gains in biodiversity and sometimes only offer a short-term solution if the trees are felled at a young age, so we carefully researched options before deciding how best to offer our Tees for Trees initiative.

 Nobody likes to see litter on the trails and there's rarely any left by our runners.
 Despite that, we send a Sweeper around at the back of the course to collect race signage, check gates have been shut and to check for any stray items of rubbish.

 We are delighted to be able to start giving our runners the option of forgoing an event t-shirt in exchange for planting 'a tree'.
-We've joined up with the Ullswater Catchment Management CIC and all proceeds will go towards small-scale projects in and around Ullswater to mitigate flooding and increase biodiversity.
-The area has suffered from flooding recently and was particularly hard-hit by Storm Desmond in 2015.
-Our Ultra and Dirty Double events either run through or in the valley (and the Dirty Double is based in Glenridding on the shores of Ullswater) so it means that supporters of the initiative will be able to see the benefits first hand as they run on the trails.
-More details will be available soon.
+We've joined up with Cumbria Wildlife Trust and other carefully selected partners and all proceeds will go towards projects in and around the Lake District to increase biodiversity, mitigate flooding and increase awareness of issues.
+We recently funder the Ullswater Catchment Management CIC which enabled them to plant trees and shrubs in the Grisedale Valley alongside our Helvellyn Trails so it means you will be able to see the benefits of your contribution first-hand; Langdale Primary School have developed their eco-garden; mature trees have been replaced in Fitz Park (home of Lakeland Trails in Keswick) and more projects are in the pipeline.